 - Sugar: Good ol’ granulated sugar is what you need.

-- Eggs: Use large eggs, and make sure they’re at room temperature.
-Here’s a tip for bringing eggs to room temperature quickly if you forgot.
+- Eggs: Use large eggs, and make sure they’re also at room temperature.
+Here’s a tip for bringing eggs to room temperature quickly if you forgot to get them out of the fridge ahead of time.

 - Flour: All-purpose is best for a classic style cake.